How Do Churches Get Funding to Build?

 This balanced approach minimizes debt while leveraging congregation generosity and denominational support.

-Next Steps: Planning Your Church Building Project
+What Are the Next Steps: Planning Your Church Building Project?

 Ready to explore funding options for your church construction project?
 Follow these action steps: